dafny-lang/dafny/docs/DafnyRef/Refinement.md

   `ensures` clauses (as in `ToStrengthen`),
 * provide a more deterministic version of a non-deterministic parent body (as in `ToDeterminize`), or
-* superimpose the body of the parent method with additional statements (as in `ToSuperimpose`).

 The type signature of a child method must be the same as that of the parent method it refines.
 This can be ensured by providing an explicit